 Master programmes taught in English

-There are currently nine Master Programmes taught in English at the Joint Faculties of Humanities and Theology, ranging from Comparative Literature, Visual Culture, to Applied Cultural Analysis.
+There are currently eleven Master Programmes taught in English at the Joint Faculties of Humanities and Theology, ranging from Comparative Literature, Visual Culture, to Applied Cultural Analysis.

 The faculties’ researchers are involved in countless international research projects.
 You can search for more project information through Lund University's Research Portal.